The Center for the Humanities supports a variety of events, including guest lectures, performances, and exhibitions.

 The Comparison Project

 An experimental effort in philosophy of religion that is historically grounded and religiously diverse.
 The Comparison Project features a series of lectures by scholars of religion, interfaith dialogues by Drake students and local religious leaders, and panel discussions by philosophers of religion.
-For more information contact Dr. Timothy Knepper, Associate Professor, Department of Philosophy and Religion.
+For more information contact Dr. Timothy Knepper, Professor, Department of Philosophy and Religion.

 The Drake Writers and Critics Series